 - It is recommended that everyone performs a self-examination for potentially problematic skin changes at least once per year.

 - During a skin check, Clinicians look for moles and freckles that have any asymmetrical patterns, blotchy colouring, an irregular border or spots that have changed in size or shape.
 They may need to measure the size of some spots.

 - Clinicians will look at the entire surface of a patient’s skin, including places that are not exposed to sunlight.

 - Clinicians might use a small microscope called a dermatoscope to examine suspicious moles and freckles during a skin check.
 They may take photographs of suspicious areas.

-Patients should discuss their medical history and possible risk of skin cancer with their general practitioner to get an idea of how often skin checks should be performed.
+You should discuss your medical history and possible risk of skin cancer with your general practitioner to get an idea of how often skin checks should be performed.
 Everyone should regularly check their skin for new and changing spots and remember to examine the soles of their feet and their nails.
 Unfortunately, many areas of the body cannot be easily examined – for example the scalp, the neck and the back.
 This is part of why it’s great to get regular appointments with your GP or dermatologist to help you take a look and monitor any changes.

 Clinicians will perform a skin examination or a less extensive exam of the face, arms, neck, hands, and arms.
-Skin checks typically take about ten or fifteen minutes while clinicians examine the skin for suspicious changes and growths.
-At Healthworks, patients can request skin checks and call attention to specific areas they are most concerned about.
+Workpalce skin checks typically take about ten or fifteen minutes while clinicians examine the skin for suspicious changes and growths.
+At Healthworks, during workplace skin checks, we encourage people to call attention to specific areas they are most concerned about.

-Skin specialists at the clinic will also offer patients information and further education on skincare and protection, and how to recognise the signs of skin cancer.
+Skin specialists at the clinic will also offer your employees information and further education on skincare and protection, and how to recognise the signs of skin cancer.
 The skin clinic may also give patients a referral to a dermatologist or recommend they see their GP if further investigation is required.